cscribn/gaming-utils/README.md

 ## miniclassics-cores-wget.sh

-Download the latest nightly psclassic and segamdmini cores from modmyclassiccloud.
+Download the latest nightly psclassic and segamini cores from modmyclassiccloud.
 Assumes wget is installed and in your path.

 ## rom2m3u.sh